doersino/gomati/README.md

 Since it's a shell script, there's zero multithreading and a whole bunch of context-switching overhead, plus I made a real fancy progress indicator that's updated in a tight loop (i.e. a lot of string manipulation happens frequently).
 I should have implemented this in Python – and I would've, if only I had anticipated the amount of feature creep I ended up sneaking in.

-(The slowness isn't an issue if you use Gomati as I indend to use it: occasionally grabbing a 100ish tile map.
+(The slowness isn't an issue if you use Gomati as I indend to use it: occasionally grabbing a 100ish tile map, which takes fewer than 30 seconds.
 Think of at as, uh, a totally intentional rate-limiting feature.)

 ### How do you determine tile coordinates based on latitude and longitude?